EsmerilProgramming/overtown/README.md

 ### Running your app

-Declare a CloverX instance and start() in your main method
+Declare a CloverX instance in your main method

 ```java
 public static void main(String... args) {